 9. How do I renew a book?

 Newport Public Library materials may be renewed, if they have not been requested by another library patron.
-Exceptions are Star books, feature film DVDs and museum passes.
-Materials may be renewed in person, by calling the Circulation Desk (847-8720, Ext.
-201), or by visiting the online catalog and logging in to your account.
+Exceptions are Star books, feature film DVDs, and museum passes.
+Materials may be renewed in person, by calling the Circulation Desk (401-847-8720, x201), or by visiting the online catalog and logging in to your account.

 10. How do I request (place a hold on) a book?

-You may request materials not currently on the shelf at the Newport Public Library and owned by another Ocean State Library.
+You may request materials not currently on the shelf at the Newport Public Library but owned by another Ocean State Library.
 There is no fee for this service.

-- Users with cards in good standing may make a request themselves, through the Ocean State Libraries online catalog from any computer with an Internet connection.
+- Users with cards in good standing may make a request themselves using the Ocean State Libraries online catalog from any computer with an internet connection.

 11. What if the Ocean State Library system does not own the book I am looking for?

-The Newport Public Library participates in interlibrary loan with academic, special, and out-of-state libraries.
-Call the Library’s Reference Department (847-8720 x208) for assistance.
+The Newport Public Library participates in an interlibrary loan service with academic, special, and out-of-state libraries.
+Call the Reference Department (401-847-8720, x208) for assistance.